Social | Talent creativity

 • Workplace environment Improvement activities at manufacturing sites (Genba)

-Bridgestone’s plants have implemented and promoted continuous kaizen through small group activities and CFT (cross functional team) activities, based on the voices and kaizen proposals raised at Genba, toward promoting Suru-raku (streamlined and less burden) production.
+Bridgestone’s plants have implemented and promoted continuous improvement (kaizen) through small group activities and CFT (cross functional team) activities, based on the voices and kaizen proposals raised at Genba, toward promoting Suru-raku (streamlined and less burden) production.
 One of our initiatives to establish workplace environments for facilitating evolution of manufacturing and culture change promotion at Genba is that small group teams engage in solving challenges and improving Genba workplace by themselves with discretionary budget.
 The Company has reinforced employee development and opportunities for success through improvement at Genba.

 • Continuous town hall meetings